ioccc-src/winner/next/guidelines.md

 will likely believe it's just another attempt at confusion.
 This _guideline_ is known as the "**Peter Honeyman is exempt**" _guideline_.

-**BTW**: None of the entries claiming to be from Peter Honeyman have ever won an award.
+**BTW**: None of the submissions claiming to be from Peter Honeyman have ever won an award.
 So it is theoretically possible that Peter Honeyman did submit to the IOCCC in the past.
 In the past, Peter had denied submitting anything to the IOCCC.
-Perhaps those entries were submitted by one of his students?
+Perhaps those submissions were submitted by one of his students?

 Hopefully we are **VERY CLEAR** on this point!
 The rules now strongly state: